You need to be creating content.

 If you are feeling overwhelmed, it is totally okay.
 I know you’ve got this!
 Plus you have a full week to work on it before we jump into determining your content style and frequency.
 Oh and actually brainstorming content ideas!

 Be sure to leave a comment below if you get stuck and have questions or just to let me know how you are enjoying this series!
-And if you share your progress and this series on social media, use the hashtag #ContentCreateHustler so we can follow along!
+And if you share your progress and this series on social media, use the hashtag #ContentCreateHustler so I can follow along!

 Ready for more?